 Another experience that was nowhere near my bucket list was my cross-country road trip across America.
 The trip came about because my grandfather had died and my cousin inherited my late grandfather’s car, so instead of hiring a random company to take the car, I offered to take the car on a road trip… alone.
 The journey took a little over a month, and along the way, I met some of the kindest people I’ve ever met and toured places I never thought to experience.
 Wandering around White Sands National Park and looking out into a sea of sand under clear blue skies, descending to the depths of Carlsbad Caverns National Park in New Mexico, and driving through Big Bend National Park in southwest Texas, sometimes being the only person for miles, turned into experiences I will forever cherish.
-Feel like going on an adventure?
-Here are 25 of the best road trips in America.

 By far the experience I will hold close to my heart is attending Hogmanay in Scotland.
 The Scots word for the last day of the year is Hogmanay, and the celebration is closely tied with celebrating the New Year.
 I was in Vienna over Christmas (another experience not on my bucket list) deciding whether to celebrate the new year in Prague or Budapest.
 However, deep down I wanted to go to Scotland but was nervous about going—for personal reasons.
 I enjoyed my previous trips wandering around Edinburgh, Glasgow, and the Isle of Skye, but this time I thought I should go somewhere new, and didn’t know if I was ready to return to Scotland.
 Turns out, I was, and in the end, I knew I had to go.
 As soon as I made that decision, I booked my flight, booked my accommodation, and flew off on another trip to spend New Year’s Eve solo in a different country.
 That experience of walking in the Torchlight Procession, having New Year’s Eve dinner alone, listening to Franz Ferdinand live in concerts and fireworks illuminating the night sky at midnight became an experience I’ll never forget.
 That fierce independence, that experience of knowing everything will work out, and finally enjoying my own company was well worth the moment not being on any bucket list.
 I finally discovered the reason for myself why Edinburgh is one of the best New Year’s Eve celebrations around the world.